-It’s a crazy Saturday night and we’re barking at employees in the kitchen (“Taylor, why is Table 4 still sitting there with menus!?”) and then we slam out the swinging doors and we become a totally different person.
-We smile, shake hands, laugh, nod, thank and show all the customer appreciation we should while our team members watch and think, “What a fake.”
+It’s a crazy Saturday night.
+We’re barking at employees in the kitchen (“Taylor, why is Table 4 still sitting there with menus!?”), but when we slam out the swinging doors, we become a totally different person.
+We smile, laugh, nod, thank, and show all the customer appreciation we should while our team members watch and think, “What a fake.”

 - Sincerity is essential.
 If you can’t muster up the enthusiasm to genuinely care about your employees, find another job.
 If there are team members you can’t motivate and aren’t performing well, get rid of them… they’ll only bring the entire team down.
 When a team member who normally excels fails, let them know you appreciate them and want to help solve the problem: “You’re a valued member of this team… you’ve proven that over and over,” and then ask what happened and how you can help.

 - Goals are for everyone.
 If you call your servers “salespeople,” treat them as such.
 Assign sales goals and incentives and remember to set them for yourself as well.
 If your goal is to bring in X amount of new customers in a month, post your goal and your results… even if you didn’t make it.
 Then, go over your strategy for improving and you’ll motivate your salespeople to do the same.